-A US military IT company.
-Provides biometric systems and imaging technologies to US immigration authorities for monitoring and surveillance of US borders.
+A US military IT contractor that provides imaging technologies and biometric systems to US immigration authorities for border monitoring and surveillance.

-Leidos Holdings Inc is an information technology (IT) military, aviation, and biomedical research company headquartered in Reston, VA, primarily serving government security, engineering, and health agencies.
-Formerly named Science Applications International Corporation (SAIC), the company split in 2013.
-The larger company rebranded as Leidos and is the legal successor of historic SAIC, while the smaller company retained the name SAIC and focused on other government services.
-Leidos’ subsequent 2016 merger with Lockheed Martin’s IT division has made it the leading federal IT contractor and one of the world’s top 25 military contractors.
-As of 2019, the company employed about 34,000 people in 29 countries and reported a revenue of $11 billion, 48% of which is from contracts with the U.S. Department of Defense and U.S. intelligence agencies.
+Leidos used to be part of Science Applications International Corporation (SAIC), which split in 2013.
+The larger company rebranded as Leidos and is the legal successor of the defunct SAIC, while the smaller company retains the name SAIC and focuses on other government services.
+Leidos’ subsequent 2016 merger with Lockheed Martin’s IT division made it one of the largest federal IT contractors and one of the world’s top 25 military contractors.

 In 2020, the company employed about 39,000 people in 36 countries and reported annual revenue of $12.2 billion, 87% of which was derived from U.S. government contracts.
 From 2013 to August 2021, Leidos was awarded over $46.5 billion in U.S. government contracts, 45% of which by the Department of Defense.
 During the same period, the Department of Homeland Security (DHS) awarded Leidos contracts totalling $3.5 billion.